 Now remember what enormous growth the Python community had in the past months and years.
 At some point those people are going to be in charge while the old guard yells at clouds.
 This transition has already begun.

-@hynek more anecdote: kids in UK learn Python3 - it's the standard promoted by @Raspberry_Pi & soon #BBCMicroBit via @Micropython. #longterm— Nicholas Tollervey (@ntoll) February 17, 2016
+@hynek more anecdote: kids in UK learn Python3 - it’s the standard promoted by @Raspberry_Pi & soon #BBCMicroBit via @Micropython. #longterm— Nicholas Tollervey, Tweet

 Interestingly, the various sub-communities are coping differently.
-For example the scientific community is way ahead of the average which in my opinion is caused by the huge influx of new users in recent years.
+For example the scientific community is way ahead of the average which in my humble opinion is due to the huge influx of new users in recent years.
 IPython/Jupyter even intends to release a first major Python 3-only release (6.x) in 2017.

 What does all that mean?